-According to the research conducted by Twinpine – the mobile advertising network in conjunction with Kenya-based iHub Research, the study reveals that mobile is driving the use of internet across West Africa and indeed the entire African region.
-Mobile Technology is finally declared the King in West Africa.
+According to the research conducted by Twinpine – the mobile advertising network in conjunction with Kenya-based iHub Research, their study revealed that mobile is driving the use of internet across West Africa and indeed the entire African region.
+Mobile Technology is finally declared the King of West Africa.

 What we have seen in the recent times is a situation where mobile network operators are now heavily competing among themselves for millions of African consumers.

 Perhaps this is partly fuelled by some of the recent investments made in the industry which include “the recent World Bank’s investment of $50M USD in ICT infrastructure development and capacity building for Nigeria; as well as a fiber optic submarine West African Cable System (WACS)” meant to increase broadband and internet capacity in the region.